rynecarbone/power_ranker/power_ranker/docs/PublishingWebsite.md

 mkdir ff
 ```

-- Copy the website files from the `output/` directory into your new website
+- Copy the generated website files from the `output/` directory into your new GitHub Pages
 subdirectory.
-If you ran the rankings on the Desktop, for example:
+If you ran the power rankings code in the Desktop directory, for example:
 ```bash
 cp -r ~/Desktop/output/ ff/
 ```